chambers29/schedule1-db/README.md

 This database is designed using relational tables to represent key aspects of the game.
 It can be useful during gameplay, for example to check:
 - the area of a specific NPC,
 - their favorite effect,
-- and which ingredient gives that effect.
+- and which ingredient provides that effect.

 ## Repository structure